qewer33/Exquisite/README.md

 - Main window header visibility
 - Whetever to maximize or not when the background button on a layout is clicked, the default behaviour might annoy some people

-Keep in mind, Kwin needs to be restarted for the settings to apply (either log out and back in or run `kwin_x11 --replace &`, use `kwin_wayland` if you're on a Wayland session).
+Keep in mind, Kwin needs to be restarted for the settings to apply.

 ### Modifying and Creating Layouts